-More than a century ago, something exploded in the sky above Siberia, breaking windows and creating a shining ball of light – but what caused this unusual event?
+More than a century ago, something exploded in the sky above Siberia, breaking windows and creating a shining ball of light – but was it a meteor impact?

 A new Russian study suggests a very strange alternative.